NKID00/redstone-computer-utilities/docs/Scripts.md

 ## Reload

 When a script is registered or deregistered, other scripts that depends on it may malfunction and `/rcu reload` SHOULD be executed to reload all scripts.
-When `/rcu reload` is executed, `onScriptUnload` event callback will be called on all scripts, afterward, `onScriptLoad` event callback will be called on all scripts.
+When `/rcu reload` is executed, `onScriptReload` event callback will be called on all scripts.

 ## Stability